Matheus-Gr/Video-Ai-Summarizer/README.md

    conda activate summarize
    ```

-3. You will need a service account in a `credentials.json` in the root folder.
+3. You will need a google service account in a `credentials.json` file in the project root folder.
 Recomend watch this [tutorial](https://youtu.be/DtlJH6MgBso?si=ghEd3QDVtnGnzO3N&t=64) from Parwiz Forogh Youtube Chanell.

 ## Usage